 The most important thing to remember when applying learning analytics to your school district is that communication is key .
 Everyone involved in this process from upper administration to teachers and even parents must work together.
 That is the way to achieve positive results and ensure district-wide student success.

 At LINQ, we are experts in helping educators automate and improve their district processes .
 However, we also understand that just like for learning, there is no one-size-fits-all approach to teaching.
-If you would like to check out further information about how predictive analytics can help your students succeed, we encourage you to read the literature made available by the experts at SOLAR and the United States Department of Education Office of Educational Technology.
+If you would like to check out further information about how learning analytics can help your students succeed, we encourage you to read the literature made available by the experts at SOLAR and the United States Department of Education Office of Educational Technology.

-Want to learn how to collect the same data analytics about your district’s processes?
+Want to learn how to collect the same analytics about your district’s processes?
 Schedule a demo at LINQ today!